You are here

 The Pennsylvania Energy Development Authority (PEDA), part of Pennsylvania's Department of Environmental Protection, offers periodic opportunities for loans, loan guarantees, and grants for alternative energy (as well as energy efficiency and load management) projects.
 Check their web site to see what's available at any given time.

 Pennsylvania's Alternative Energy Portfolio Standard Act, passed in 2004, provides for alternative energy credit (AEC) sales by generators of renewable and alternatively generated power to the state's electric utilities, which are beholden to the AEPS.
-The act made special provisions for solar photovoltaics, such that solar renewable energy credits (SRECs) were particularly valuable, trading for an average of about $0.25 per kWh; however, with an over-supply the value has plummeted such that PA SRECs recently (summer 2013) sold for barely over a penny per kWh.
+The act made special provisions for solar photovoltaics, such that solar renewable energy credits (SRECs) were particularly valuable, trading for an average of about $0.25 per kWh; however, with an over-supply the value has plummeted such that PA SRECs recently (Fall 2015) sold for under two cents per kWh.
 More information on this program can be obtained from the Pennsylvania Public Utility Commission and the Database of State Incentives for Renewables and Efficiency.

 Are there energy efficiency programs sponsored by state government?